Welcome TourUsing Actions

 And second, you should know that most of our actions are simple pages you can create and edit in BoltWire just like any other page.
 That's actually the secret sauce in our software.
-Click the CREATE action, for example, and then without actually creating a page, click the SOURCE action.
-You should find yourself looking at the contents of the form used in BoltWire to create new pages.
+Try going to page action.create, and then without creating a new page, click the source action.
+This will bring you to a url that looks something like this: http://mydomain.com/action/create&action=source.
+Basically, you should find yourself looking at the actual contents (source) of the form used in BoltWire to create new pages.

-Don't worry if you don't understand all the code on that page right now, just know it's like any other page in your site.
-If you had clicked EDIT instead of SOURCE, you could completely modify how the create action looks and works by changing that form.
+Don't worry if you don't understand all the code on that "action.create" page right now, just know it's like any other page in your site.
+And if you had clicked EDIT instead of SOURCE, you could completely modify how the create action looks and works by changing that form.

 In other words, BoltWire doesn't just give you actions you can perform--it allows you to completely customize those actions any way you want.
 You can also make new actions, perhaps copying some existing action, and tweaking it to accomplish some specific purpose.
 Or so it works differently on some specific section of your site.
 Or you can create something entirely new, that acts wildly different.

 It doesn't really matter.
 BoltWire's actions let you reshape the core engine however you want, right through your browser.